 Close to Suffolk’s county town, stylish Woodbridge has a wealth of excellent independent shops and places to eat as well as good transport connections to Ipswich and the coast.

-Below is a brief overview and suggestions of how to reach Suffolk from other parts of the country.
-A useful website for planning journeys by bus or train, or a combination of the two, is www.travelinesoutheast.org.uk.
+This is a useful website for planning journeys by bus or train, or a combination of the two.

 By bus & coach

-Ipswich and Bury St Edmunds both have long-distance coach services with National Express that connect the city with London.
-Ipswich also has a daily service to and from Liverpool via the Midlands, and a coach service to Stansted and Heathrow airports.
+Ipswich and Bury St Edmunds both have long-distance coach services with National Express that connect the country with London.
+Ipswich also has daily services to and from Liverpool via Birmingham, and a coach service to Stansted and Heathrow airports.
 Bury St Edmunds has coach connections with Cambridge and Stansted Airport.
-Several different bus companies provide routes within the county, most notably First in Norfolk & Suffolk, Anglian Bus, Galloway, Stephensons of Essex, Beestons and Simonds.
+Newmarket has fairly regular coach connections with London and Norwich.
+Several different bus companies provide routes within the county, most notably First in Norfolk & Suffolk, Anglian Bus, Suffolk Norse, Galloway, Stephensons of Essex, Beestons and Simonds.
 Bus travel details for a locality are given at the beginning of each chapter.
-Suffolk County Council produces booklets of bus timetables that helpfully combine all the various routes in each locality and come in useful for planning; they are widely available in shops, pubs and tourist centres and can be downloaded from www.suffolkonboard.com.
+Suffolk County Council produces booklets of bus timetables that helpfully combine all the various routes in each locality and come in useful for planning; they are widely available in shops, pubs and tourist centres and can be downloaded from here.

 Suffolk has plenty to offer cyclists, from quiet country lanes and disused railway lines to off-road routes that follow bridleways and forest tracks.
-The website www.cycle-route.com has many good suggestions for routes in the county, as does www.discoversuffolk.org.uk.
+Details of suggested routes and areas with good potential for cycling are outlined at the start of each chapter, as are local outlets for cycle hire.
+This website has many good suggestions for routes in the county, as does this one.
 For off-road cycling probably the best part of the county to head for is Breckland where a large number of routes criss-cross Thetford Forest.

 Suffolk abounds with walking potential, from windswept coastal strolls to circular walks through forest and open farmland.
+As well as walking suggestions made at the beginning of each chapter, a number of personal favourites are offered throughout the book together with a sketch map and directions for the walk.
 Walking in Suffolk is rarely very demanding thanks to the reasonably flat topography.
 The going is mostly easy and so walkers just need to decide how far they are prepared to walk if attempting a route.
 Any obstacles, such as they are, are limited to nuisances like overgrown nettles, hungry mosquitoes, obstructing herds of cows or the occasional cropped field that bears no trace of the footpath marked on the OS map.
 Otherwise, it’s ideal, especially when a walk takes in a country pub and/or an interesting village church to explore en route.